sourcegraph/sourcegraph-public-snapshot/README.md

 ## License

-Sourcegraph is licensed as [Fair Source 15 (v0.9)](https://fair.io), not open source.
+Sourcegraph's code is public and licensed as
+[Fair Source 15 (v0.9)](https://fair.io), not open source.
 Charging companies that get value from Sourcegraph lets us build a sustainable business.